 ROLE OF GABAA SIGNALING AND THE mTOR PATHWAY IN EPILEPTOGENESIS AND BRAIN DEVELOPMENT

-The maturation of GABAA receptor-mediated signaling from excitatory to inhibitory is an age-related process controlled by cation chloride cotransporters, such as KCC2.
+The maturation of GABAA receptor-mediated signaling from depolarizing to inhibitory is an age-related process controlled by cation chloride cotransporters, such as KCC2.
 As a result, GABA exerts dual functions, being an important neurotrophic factor during early development and the principal inhibitory neurotransmitter of the mature central nervous system.
 In our laboratory we have been investigating the age and gender specific mechanisms through which early life stressors and seizures may disrupt the normal patterns of brain development, by disrupting the neurotrophic effects of GABA.
 We are also studying methods to reverse these adverse processes.
 Furthermore, we are very interested in understanding how epileptogenesis proceeds in the developing brain and what is the specific role of GABAA receptors in this process.

 To better understand the pathophysiology and design better methods to treat catastrophic early life epilepsies, we are developing and studying new models of early life epilepsy.
 These include models of symptomatic infantile spasms that recapitulate most of the features of the human condition.
-Several projects are under way to elucidate the pathophysiology of infantile spasms.
-Furthermore, we are conducting preclinical trials to find better treatments for spasms and the associated comorbidities.
-Our studies have provided preclinical evidence for new potential treatments with disease modifying properties for these early life epileptic encephalopathies, such as mTOR inhibitors.
+Several projects are under way to (a) elucidate the pathophysiology of infantile spasms, and (b) conduct preclinical trials to find better treatments for spasms and the associated comorbidities.
+Our studies have provided preclinical evidence for new potential treatments with disease modifying properties for these early life epileptic encephalopathies, such as mTOR inhibitors and carisbamate.

 Rett syndrome is one of the major causes of mental retardation and epilepsy.
 Most of these patients have mutations in the MeCP2 gene and also manifest abnormal stereotypic movements and autonomic dysfunction.
 Despite the devastating course of the disease, two independent laboratories have recently demonstrated that, in mice, phenotypic reversal can be achieved by restoring the normal function of MeCP2.
 We are using a mouse model of Rett syndrome to determine how pathogenic mutations of MeCP2 may interfere with the function and physiology of structures involved in the control of motor system and seizures, like the substantia nigra and how these processes may be reversed by appropriate therapeutic interventions.